 The Good News: Lawyers Can Successfully Help Secure Benefits

 Don’t let the fact that your claim might be hard to prove discourage you from filing, though.
 A lawyer can be instrumental to your case.
-Treatments and surgeries can be very expensive and you will probably miss quite few paychecks while you’re healing.
-You shouldn’t have to pay for these costs out-of-pocket or swallow the jagged pill of lost wages – this is exactly why workers’ compensation was created.
+Treatments and surgeries can be very expensive and you will probably miss quite a few paychecks while you’re healing.
+You shouldn’t have to pay for these costs out of pocket or swallow the jagged pill of lost wages – this is exactly why workers’ compensation was created.

 An attorney can gather the evidence necessary to link your condition to your job and to prove your level of impairment and need for the right treatment.
 If you run into hiccups with your benefits, a lawyer will be able to navigate the workers’ compensation system, fight a denied claim if need be, and work hard to establish your eligibility.